 The Governor's commitment to providing all New Yorkers with access to safe, affordable housing is reflected in the state's unprecedented $20 billion, five-year Housing Plan.
 The plan makes housing accessible and combats homelessness by building and preserving 112,000 units of affordable housing, and 6,000 units of supportive housing.
 The plan is a comprehensive approach to statewide housing issues and includes multifamily and single-family housing, community development, and rent stabilization.

 The funds were available through New York State Homes & Community Renewal's 2017 Unified Funding Application, a streamlined process to apply for Low Income Housing Tax Credits and low-interest loans for affordable, multifamily developments.
 Projects are funded in every region of the state.

 RuthAnne Visnauskas, Commissioner of New York State Homes and Community Renewal said, "Today's announcement is another concrete example of Governor Cuomo's commitment to investing in affordable housing that not only provides quality homes to people who need them, but also addresses the crisis of homelessness, makes downtowns come alive with opportunity, and improves quality of life throughout the state.
-By delivering affordable homes to the Mid-Hudson region, we continue to grow the region's economy."
+By delivering affordable homes to the North Country, we continue to grow the region's economy."

 A full list of funding awarded statewide is available here.